baydroid/MetriMask_mobile/README.md

 #### STEP 3)

-Copy everything except package.json and package-lock.json from the github into the project directory.
+Copy everything except for the folders build and package_lock_etc from the github into the project directory.

-Note that package.json and package-lock.json come from the Android project (not the iOS 1).

 #### STEP 4)